 6. Do MSCP plans allow developers to avoid the federal and state endangered species acts?

 No. While developers do benefit from the permit streamlining that MSCP plans provide, the regional preservation of important biological resources is the main goal of the program.
 MSCP plans are created to provide protection for sensitive plant and animal species, as well as sensitive habitat types.
 Through implementation of MSCP plans, biological resources are protected, guidelines are provided for development, and programs for land acquisition are established.
 MSCP plans and the BMO set forth specific preserve design considerations, limitations to impacts, and minimum mitigation requirements for all development projects.
 The County has a section 10(a) permit through the U.S. Fish and Wildlife Service, that allows Incidental Take of threatened and/or endangered species that are covered by MSCP plans.
 Take Authority under the County's 10(a) permit may be transferred to individual projects, providing third party beneficiary status.
 This third party beneficiary status is transferred after specific findings are made on issues such as preserve design, avoidance of sensitive resources, and preservation of wildlife movement corridors.
-The County's granting of third party beneficiary status means that developers do not need to obtain individual permits from the U.S. Fish and Wildlife Service or California Department of Fish & Game for species covered under MSCP plans, which can substantially reduce the time and cost for a project.
+The County's granting of third party beneficiary status means that developers do not need to obtain individual permits from the U.S. Fish and Wildlife Service or California Department of Fish & Wildlife for species covered under MSCP plans, which can substantially reduce the time and cost for a project.

 7. How will being in an MSCP area affect the processing of my subdivision or permit?

 County staff will incorporate the evaluation of MSCP plan conformance into the environmental review required under the California Environmental Quality Act (CEQA).
 The time and cost involved in the environmental review of your project should not be significantly impacted due to the MSCP.
-In the absence of MSCP plans, individual projects would need to obtain permits from the U.S. Fish and Wildlife Service and/or California Department of Fish & Game.
+In the absence of MSCP plans, individual projects would need to obtain permits from the U.S. Fish and Wildlife Service and/or California Department of Fish & Wildlife.
 In addition, there are already a number of factors that may affect development, including critical habitat designations and listings of species as rare, threatened, and endangered.
 Your project may require revisions depending on its location within the MSCP plan area and biological resources present.
 You may also be required to mitigate for impacts your project might have on sensitive resources.
 However, projects outside of a MSCP plan area are subject to similar constraints due to CEQA requirements.
 Therefore, review of the project will not be significantly different due to the MSCP.